 Another theme that the workgroup discussed was to provide more investment in support of basic research on the scientific underpinnings of addiction, as opposed to addiction per se.
 Other priorities include the genetics and epigenetics of complex behaviors; basic behavioral mechanisms of behavior change; basic mechanisms of brain development (e.g., fetal, adolescence, elders, and times of vulnerability); basic mechanisms of cellular injury and repair in the brain, liver, and lung; development of new treatment technologies and approaches, such as transcranial brain stimulation and mobile applications and Web-based interventions that can serve as prevention and treatment multipliers in multiple settings, and create cost-efficiencies; and research training and approaches to research career development.

-Dr. Krystal explained that current CRAN funding opportunity announcements (FOA) include administrative supplements and competitive revision applications to promote research on new and/or under-recognized opportunities to address polysubstance use and comorbidity.
+Dr. Krystal explained that current CRAN notice of funding opportunities (NOFO) include administrative supplements and competitive revision applications to promote research on new and/or under-recognized opportunities to address polysubstance use and comorbidity.